VMLYR/journey-driven-development/en/01_introduction/01_jdd_briefly.md

 ### How We Develop

-Perhaps the first written version of Journey Driven Development began as a one-page brief when a team that had been high-performing began to stumble.
+Perhaps the first written version of Journey-Driven Development began as a one-page brief when a team that had been high-performing began to stumble.
 The memo served as a starting point for many other teams to define their process.

 What follows is one fork of that document: